-Approximately nine months ago the world started to change in a way that no one could possibly have imagined.
+Approximately 1 year ago the world started to change in a way that no one could possibly have imagined.
 We’ve started a new year where people have lost loved ones, jobs and watched plans become promises which now seem to linger as hopes which seem to become a possibility, only to be snatched away.

 In this time many have been forced to engage with the reality of our emotional well-being as the ‘new normal’ has pressured children and adults to cope with changes in our world as we know it.